Skip to main content

 DID YOU KNOW:

-Up to 30% of people with previously untreated Stage 3 or 4 Hodgkin lymphoma who received traditional chemotherapy relapse or did not respond to treatment?
+Up to 30% of people with previously untreated Stage 3 or 4 Hodgkin lymphoma relapsed or didn’t respond after treatment with ABVD (traditional chemotherapy)?

 Your treatment, your choice